Academic Programs Catalog

 New Student Orientation and Transitions Process

-NSO for new students who enter MSU fall semester takes place primarily in May, June, July, and August.
-All first year, transfer and international students who enter fall semester are required to complete an online NSO experience course through MSU’s Desire2Learn (D2L) online learning platform and are expected to participate in an in-person Fall Welcome program experience that occurs right before the semester begins.
-There is a program in late August for students who are not able to participate in NSO during the summer.
-All undergraduate first-year and transfer students who enter spring or summer semester will also participate in a NSO experience preceding the first day of classes.
+New undergraduate students admitted for the fall semester participate in virtual and in-person NSO programming throughout May, June, July, and August.
+All undergraduate first-year, transfer, and international students are required to complete an online NSO experience course through MSU’s Desire2Learn (D2L) online learning platform and are expected to participate in in-person Fall Welcome events before the semester begins.
+Students who do not participate in NSO will not be able to enroll in classes and may have their admission to the University revoked.

 For additional information or questions about the New Student Orientation program at MSU, please visit www.orientation.msu.edu, call 1-517-355-8490, or email nso@msu.edu.